Azure App Service diagnostics overview

 In the App Service diagnostics homepage, you can choose the category that best describes the issue with your app by using the keywords in each homepage tile.
-Also, this page is where you can find Diagnostic Tools for Windows apps.
-See Diagnostic tools (only for Windows app).
+Also, this page is where you can find Diagnostic Tools.
+See Diagnostic tools.

 Once you select a homepage category that best aligns with your app's problem, App Service diagnostics' interactive interface, Genie, can guide you through diagnosing and solving problem with your app.
 You can use the tile shortcuts provided by Genie to view the full diagnostic report of the problem category that you are interested.
 The tile shortcuts provide you a direct way of accessing your diagnostic metrics.

 After clicking on these tiles, you can see a list of topics related to the issue described in the tile.
 These topics provide snippets of notable information from the full report.
 You can click on any of these topics to investigate the issues further.
 Also, you can click on View Full Report to explore all the topics on a single page.

 After you choose to investigate the issue further by clicking on a topic, you can view more details about the topic often supplemented with graphs and markdowns.
 Diagnostic report can be a powerful tool for pinpointing the problem with your app.